 The kitchen used to be a place that made my friend Jo a little nervous.
-A few months ago she decided to learn how to cook and after having made many tasty dishes, she shared her joy with me:“ Not only has this experience given me a sense of achievement, but also a great sense of freedom.
-I don’t need to plan meals ahead any more.
+A few months ago she decided to learn how to cook and after having made many tasty dishes, she shared her joy with me:“ I don’t need to plan meals ahead any more.
 I just open the fridge to see what’s available.”
 I can totally relate to that.
 Today I’d like to share my recipe of egg fried rice noodles which I randomly created in a “what’s-left-in-the-fridge” situation.

 Like Jo, I seldom do any meal planning prior to cooking (except for special occasions).
 I draw on my experience to spontaneously combine ingredients available, and use my imagination to experiment with new ideas.
 Usually, the only rule I apply is that my meals consist of three elements: protein, vegetable and starch.
 I cook eggs as protein very often.
 They are super easy and fast to prepare.
 They go with most vegetables and have an appealing colour when cooked.

 My egg fried rice noodles is a down-to-earth dish.
 No fancy ingredients needed, no special techniques required, it’s simple, fresh and flavoursome.
-As for seasoning, I use the easy Chinese dressing that I shared in the post on “Cucumber salad”.
-It’s exactly the same formula but tastes different in a stir-fry.
+Apart from the main ingredients, here are what you need to season the noodles:

 Before moving on to the recipe, here are three useful tips:

 - Have the sauce mixed before heating up the oil.
 Since every ingredient in this recipe can be cooked fairly quickly, you need to move fast and keep stirring.